 A similar ingest check box in the Project Settings dialog is kept in sync with the Media Browser panel’s setting.
 When toggled on, users can choose one of four following operations to kick off automatically when files get imported into the project.
 You can continue to edit while the ingest process completes in the background.

 - Copy - You can copy the media to a new location.
-Copying is typically used to transfer camera footage from removable media onto your local hard drive.
+Copying typically transfers camera footage from removable media onto your local hard drive.
 The Primary Destination option available in the Settings transfer path is the same as the Primary Destination option available in Settings.
 After the media has finished copying, the clips in the project point to these copies of the files.

 - Transcode - You can transcode the media to a new format in a new location.
 Transcoding can be used to transcode original camera footage to a specific format used within a post-production facility.
 The filename path is the same as the Primary Destination option available in Settings, and the format specifies the chosen preset.
 After the media gets transcoded, the clips in the project point to these transcoded copies of the files.

 - Create Proxies - You can use this option to create and attach proxies to the media.
-It creates lower-resolution clips for increased performance during editing, which can be switched back to the original full resolution files for final output.
-The filename path where the proxies are generated is the same as the Proxy Destination option available in the settings.
-This format specifies the chosen preset.
+It creates lower-resolution clips for increased performance during editing, which can be switched back to the original full-resolution files for final output.
+The filename path where the proxies are generated is the same as the Proxy Destination option in the settings.
+The format is specified by the chosen preset and frame size.
 After the proxies get generated, they are automatically attached to the clips in the project.

-- Copy and Create Proxies - You can use this option to copy media and create proxies, as covered in the earlier steps.
+- Copy and Create Proxies - As covered in the earlier steps, you can use this option to copy media and create proxies.

 All four options come with a set of default presets, which have the file destinations set to 'Same as Project'.
 Alternatively, you can also choose a custom destination or your Creative Cloud Files folder, which syncs the files automatically to the cloud.
 Use Adobe Media Encoder to create your own 'Ingest' presets.